projectsbyif/data-permissions-catalogue/content/patterns/detecting-automation.md

     url: https://www.google.com/recaptcha/intro/
 ---

-Setting challenges that are quick for users to complete but hard for computers, to prevent automated access.
+Setting challenges that are quick for users to complete but hard to automate.
+This prevents automated access.
 For example, when filling in a survey a user has to complete a challenge before submitting their answers, like reading distorted text or identifying objects in a photo.